FDA Advisory Vote Split 8-8 on SGLT Inhibitor for T1D

 When taken in addition to daily insulin by people with rype 1 diabetes, sotagliflozin has the potential to reduce A1C, reduce total daily insulin needs, and may help with weight loss, glycemic variability and overall quality of life.

 In three trials involving 2980 patients, sotagliflozin reduced A1C by .3-.4 percentage points, reduced daily insulin demands by 4-9 units per day, and reduced body weight by 2-3 kg after 24 weeks, as reported by Medscape.

 What are the potential risks?

 The committee’s votes hinged on clinical trial data that showed increase risk of diabetic ketoacidosis (DKA) in patients taking sotagliflozin.
-3% of patients on sotagliflozin experienced DKA during the study, while only .4% on placebo did.
-Notably, nearly half of the DKA episodes in patients taking sotagliflozin occurred in blood glucose levels at or below 250 mg/dL.
+3 percent of patients on sotagliflozin experienced DKA during the study, while only .4 percent on placebo did.
+Notably, nearly half of the DKA episodes in patients taking sotagliflozin occurred in blood glucose levels at or below 13.9 mmol/L250 mg/dL.

-One other potential risk of note in an increase in genital mycotic infections.
+One other potential risk of note is an increase in genital mycotic infections.

 What can we do about DKA risk?

-All patients living with Type 1 diabetes are constantly working to lower their risk of potentially-deadly diabetic ketoacidosis (DKA).
+All patients living with type 1 diabetes are constantly working to lower their risk of potentially-deadly DKA.
 While an elevated risk of DKA is dangerous, increased education and awareness might help patients mitigate risks and reap benefits of this new drug.